awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

     + Instances in the replacement environment are registered with an Elastic Load Balancing load balancer, causing traffic to be rerouted to them\.
 Instances in the original environment are deregistered and can be terminated or kept running for other uses\.
 **Note**
 If you use an EC2/On\-Premises compute platform, be aware that blue/green deployments work with Amazon EC2 instances only\.
   + **Blue/green on an AWS Lambda compute platform**: Traffic is shifted from your current serverless environment to one with your updated Lambda function versions\.
-You can specify Lambda functions that perform validation tests and choose the way in which the traffic shift occurs\.
+You can specify Lambda functions that perform validation tests and choose the way in which the traffic shifting occurs\.
 All AWS Lambda compute platform deployments are blue/green deployments\.
 For this reason, you do not need to specify a deployment type\.
-  + **Blue/green on an Amazon ECS compute platform**: Traffic is shifted from the task set with the original version of a containerized application in an Amazon ECS service to a replacement task set in the same service\.
+  + **Blue/green on an Amazon ECS compute platform**: Traffic is shifted from the task set with the original version of an application in an Amazon ECS service to a replacement task set in the same service\.
+You can set the traffic shifting to linear or canary through the deployment configuration\.
 The protocol and port of a specified load balancer listener is used to reroute production traffic\.
 During a deployment, a test listener can be used to serve traffic to the replacement task set while validation tests are run\.

   For more information about blue/green deployments, see [Overview of a Blue/Green Deployment](#welcome-deployment-overview-blue-green)\.